clairefan816/game-coding-challenge/README.md

 * The **Test** includes **unit testing**, **integration testing**, and **user acceptance testing**.
-  The **unit test** mainly tests the business logic in service layer with `JUnit4` and `Mockito`.
+  The **unit test** mainly tests the business logic in the service layer with `JUnit4` and `Mockito`.
   The **integration test** mainly tests the web layer REST APIs with `MockMvc` and `Mockito`.
   The **user acceptance test** mainly tests how my application be accepted by real users.
-We have offered this application to three users for getting user feedbacks.
+We have offered this application to three users for getting user feedback.